skyportal/skyportal/doc/adding_features.md

 (If the above JavaScript syntax is unfamiliar, please refer to the [object destructuring assignment docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), [object spread syntax docs](https://tc39.es/proposal-object-rest-spread/), and a description here of [object literal property shorthand](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer).)
 Let's break this down: we've defined our action type, which is just a string literal, and assigned its value to the constant `UPDATE_SOURCES`.
 We also defined a reducer (the function named `reducer`) which takes two arguments: `state`, the current state value (which we've given a default value of `{ sourceList: [] }` here) and `action`, the action object that has been dispatched to the store.
 Our reducer then returns a new object based on the previous state and the data contained in `action`.
 As you can see, the original state is return with no changes by default, which is the case whenever an action whose type doesn't match any of the cases we've described in our reducer. _Reducers are pure functions that take the current state and an action as arguments, and return a new state object_.
 Whenever an action is dispatched, each of the reducers in the store is called, with the current state and the action passed in as arguments, and only those reducers whose cases  a matching action type will return a modified state object.

 In SkyPortal, we've added a utility method to the global `store` object to inject reducers to the store.
 Each reducer corresponds to its own branch of the state tree, which is specified when we inject the reducer into the store.
-Let's look at an example, assuming we're creating new a file that lives in `static/js/ducks/` (our `store` is defined in `static/js/store.js`):
+Let's look at an example, assuming we're creating new a file in the `static/js/ducks` directory (our `store` is defined in `static/js/store.js`):

 ``` jsx
 import store from '../store';